openfare/openfare/README.md

 **OpenFare is a funding mechanism which is deployable with one commit.**

-The goal: fund the next million software content creators.
+The goal: facilitate funding the next million software content creators.

 OpenFare can be used to fund open source or commercial software at any scale.
 It is a decentralized protocol which defines how payees can be paid.

-With OpenFare, payments are managed programmatically.
-Payment plans and methods are defined in package code.
+OpenFare works by adding a [JSON file](https://openfare.dev/doc/cli/lock.html) to a software package.
+The JSON file includes:

+* Payment addresses for code contributors (so that developers can receive funds directly).
+* A funds split scheme.

 Which leads to the following advantages:

 * Donations span the entire software dependency tree.
 Critical software which is outside the limelight is supported.